 Both offer extra large loft rooms that can sleep 4, and there’s an additional 3 person sleeper in the Museum Square branch.
 The Dutch buffet breakfast is packed with child-friendly crowd-pleasers and sweets and treats are available to buy at the bar throughout the day.

 Hotel Dwars is a stylish, central and small hotel (think precipitous, narrow Amsterdam house with enormously steep stairs) in a great location right by the bustling boutiquey Utrechtstraat.
 I was so delighted to discover it – I’m planning on checking it out next time I’m in town.
-With no unnecessary extras (no reception desk and no breakfast, although its very close to our favourite – Bar Moustache) the rooms are stylish with exposed brick, beams and crisp white bed linen and the place has a contemporary and comfortable feel.
+With no unnecessary extras (no reception desk and no breakfast, although its very close to one of our favourite boutique shopping streets and close to the lovely Cafe van Leeuwen) the rooms are stylish with exposed brick, beams and crisp white bed linen and the place has a contemporary and comfortable feel.
 With tremendously positive reviews on TripAdvisor, this sounds like a hidden gem.

 Very unusually for such a small hotel, they offer a number of triple and quad rooms and have cots available for free.
 Babysitting can be arranged and there are free mini stroopwafels on offer in every room.
 Stairs aside, this could be the perfect affordable, central bolthole.